Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 5. Easier to End or Adjust

 Relationships and living arrangements change.
 Closing a joint bank account can become administrative (and emotional) chaos.
-Ending or pausing a shared prepaid card, on the other hand, is quick and drama-free — simply stop topping it up.
+Ending or pausing a shared virtual card, on the other hand, is quick and drama-free — simply stop topping it up.

 6. Ideal for Temporary or Flexible Living